-The fourteenth century father-son duo Kanami Kiyotsugu and Zami Motokiyo are credited with introducing the ritualistic Shinto dances of Sarugaku and Dengaku to the Japanese artiocracy in an artistic manner.
-The Shogun Ashikaga Yoshimitsu was very impressed by the acrobatic choreography of the pair, and granted them high privileges equal to members of the court.
+The fourteenth-century father-son duo Kanami Kiyotsugu and Zami Motokiyo are credited with introducing the ritualistic Shinto dances of Sarugaku and Dengaku to the Japanese aristocracy in an artistic manner.
+The Shogun Ashikaga Yoshimitsu was very impressed by the acrobatic choreography of the pair and granted them high privileges equal to members of the court.
 It was in this environment that Kanami was able to write and perfect stories that continue to be performed today.
 He blended his background in Shinto with the tastes and grandeur of the aristocracy, which Noh have become to be known for.

-Nogaku: Noh and another popular dramatic arts form called Kyogen developed simultaneously and eventually were combined into Nogaku.
+Nogaku: Noh and another popular dramatic art form called Kyogen developed simultaneously and eventually were combined into Nogaku

-Japanese Theater: A power point about the different forms and influences of Japanese theater.
+Japanese Theater: A easy to read list about the different forms and influences of Japanese theater.

 Kabuki 21: Information on plays, current and past performers, the history, theaters, traditions and a glossary of terms.